List of Chicago White Sox broadcasters: Shared rights (pre-1944)

-In 1943 and earlier, several stations carried the White Sox simultaneously.
-The team allowed as many stations as desired to carry their games, although probably not all stations carried all games, especially road games.
+In 1943 and earlier, several stations broadcast the White Sox simultaneously.
+The team allowed as many stations as desired to air their games, although probably not all stations aired all games, especially road games.
 For example, in 1931, Sox games aired on WIBO, WMAQ, WGN, WENR, and WCFL.
 Announcers for stations other than WGN and WMAQ are unknown.

 Exclusive radio rights weren't awarded by the Sox until 1944.